pkp/ui-library/src/docs/components/Form/fields/FieldBaseAutosuggest/readme.md

 The following autosuggest fields are available to be used.

 - `FieldAutosuggestPreset` can be used to when the options can be preset instead of requiring a request to the REST API.
-- `FieldPagedAutosuggest` can be used to when the options might return a large list.
+- `FieldMappedAutosuggest` can be used to when the options might return a large list.
 - `FieldControlledVocab` can be used to enter metadata such as keywords and subjects.
 - `FieldSelectSubmissions` can be used to find and select submissions.